 For those of you that aren’t lucky enough to live in or along this scenic greenway, the map shows several beautiful places open to the public.

-Once judges select the winning images, the Adler Arts Center will graciously host an exhibition from November 1st through the 19th to place them on display.
-The Coalition is sponsoring a reception at the arts center on November 5.
+Once judges select the winning images, the Adler Arts Center will graciously host an exhibition.
+Due to COVID-19, the exhibition will now be held from January 14 through the 29th to place them on display.
+The Coalition is sponsoring a reception at the arts center on Friday, January 14.
 In addition, Sierra Club, Lake County Audubon, and Openlands will share photos that place on their websites.
-Prizes will be sent to winners in early December.
+Prizes will be sent to winners in January.